risawitama/verbose-potato/README.md

-## Want to hear my pizza joke?
-Never mind, it's too cheesy.
+## As I suspected, someone has been adding soil to my garden.
+The plot thickens.